 Most residential treatment programmes run for 28 days, giving you enough time to heal your mind and body and reflect on what you want for the future.

-Upon successful completion of your drug and alcohol rehab in Humber you’ll receive access to our drug and alcohol aftercare programme.
+Upon successful completion of your drug and alcohol rehab in Barton-upon-Humber, you’ll receive access to our drug and alcohol aftercare programme.

 The first 12 months of sobriety is the most likely time for relapse to occur, as you’ll still be working on your coping strategies.
 This is why we provide an aftercare programme to help support you through this challenging time.